 - 1. To enter, one participant, or a team of two participants, must submit an audio file featuring the student(s) discussing a topic of their choosing (the "Submission").
 The Submission must be both "original" (as defined by copyright law) and unique (meaning it must have been created for the sole purpose of entering the event).
-Submissions must comply with the following requirements: - 1.
-Submissions must be between three (3) and six (6) minutes in length. - 2.
-Submissions must be created specifically for the event. - 3.
-Submissions must be the original work of the student(s).
-Adults, however, may help upload the recording. - 4.
-Submissions must be uploaded by the student(s) to a podcasting site, such as SoundCloud, Anchor FM, or others (in any format acceptable to the site).
+Submissions must comply with the following requirements: - Submissions must be between three (3) and six (6) minutes in length. - Submissions must be created specifically for the event. - Submissions must be the original work of the student(s).
+Adults, however, may help upload the recording. - Submissions must be uploaded by the student(s) to a podcasting site, such as SoundCloud, Anchor FM, or others (in any format acceptable to the site).
 The ability to download the submission should be enabled.
 Submissions must comply with the site's Term of Use.
-These and other sites have a Basic level that are free. - 5.
-Submissions must not contain material that violates or infringes another's rights (including, but not limited to, material that violates privacy, publicity, or intellectual property rights). - 6.
-Submissions may not include any material that infringes the intellectual property rights of any person.
+These and other sites have a Basic level that are free. - Submissions must not contain material that violates or infringes another's rights (including, but not limited to, material that violates privacy, publicity, or intellectual property rights). - Submissions may not include any material that infringes the intellectual property rights of any person.
 Please be respectful of copyright and trademark laws.
 All material must be original to the persons who creates the podcast.
 Pre-recorded music may not be used.
 Students may include live performances of public domain songs or non-copyrightable rhythm elements.
 For avoidance of doubt, for the purposes of these Official Rules, "public domain" does not mean "publicly available;" it means that copyright has expired, and the material is no longer under copyright protection.
 We encourage students to err on the side of excluding music if the student is not sure whether the music is copyrighted or not.
 Entries will be disqualified if they contain materials that appear to infringe copyrights, trademarks, or other intellectual property rights of others.
-Songs or chants made up by students are acceptable as long as they are performed live on the recording and student notes in student's Explanation document that the song/chant was composed by student. - 7.
+Songs or chants made up by students are acceptable as long as they are performed live on the recording and student notes in student's Explanation document that the song/chant was composed by student. - 2.
 By submitting an entry, you affirm that you own all the rights to any and all musical content in your submission, including but not limited to the right to reproduce, distribute, and publicly perform.
-For examples of what is and is not public domain work, you may visit https://copyright.cornell.edu/publicdomain - 2.
-Submissions may be on any topic related to the L2L theme for each convention year; however, the following prompts are offered as suggestions: - 1.
-Tell us a story about your school or community: about something that happened there recently or in the past that you would like your audience to know. - 2.
-What is a moment in history which all students should learn? - 3.
-Show us both sides of a debate about an issue that's important to you. - 4.
-Explain something that youth understand and adults may not. - 3.
-Rules regarding identification of participants: - 1.
-The student(s) must upload a publicly viewable and downloadable Submission to a podcasting site between the day registration opens and the day registration closes.
-If a team of two students records the podcast together, only one student needs to upload it to the site. - 2.
-In addition to the audio of the podcast, the student(s) must write an explanation of the Submission (up to 200 words in .doc, .docx, or .pdf format).
-This is not a verbatim script of the podcast, but an explanation of what is discussed.
-Save it to a cloud storage site that allows you to create a link for sharing.
-Free options are available from Dropbox, Google Drive, and others.
-Verify that the link works by sending it to someone to make sure they can open it.
-If a team of two students records the podcast together, only one student needs to upload the explanation.
+For examples of what is and is not public domain work, you may visit https://copyright.cornell.edu/publicdomain - 3.
+Submissions may be on any topic related to the L2L theme for each convention year; however, the following prompts are offered as suggestions: - 4.
+Tell us a story about your school or community: about something that happened there recently or in the past that you would like your audience to know. - 5.
+What is a moment in history which all students should learn? - 6.
+Show us both sides of a debate about an issue that's important to you. - 7.
+Explain something that youth understand and adults may not.